LordYuuma/Slapper/README.md

 Slapper configuration files are by default stored in the `slapper` subfolder of your HexChat configuration folder.
 This can be changed by changing `slapper_cfg_dir` in your `addon_python.conf` to a different directory.
 The slapper configuration file has the following sections:

 * `[formatting]` consists of `target format` to make the names of targets appear bold, italic, whatever... and `and`, which is used when concatenating a list of more than one target to a comma seperated sequence, `and` and the last target.
 * `[replacements]` has key value pairs of replacements, which can be used for commands.
-Note, that using `target`, `count` and `count ordinal` may lead to unwanted behaviour, since they are already used internally.
 * `[count]` has `count`, which is the current usage count.
 * `[commands]` are the IRC commands, which are to be executed, when the slapper slaps (a group of) someone(s).
 * `[optionals]` are additional commands, which the user may call by adding a certain flag to the command he enters.
 See usage.